LAST UPDATED: 5/14/23 – Galápagos photography guide

-This post contains references to products on our Amazon Store site.
+This Galápagos photography guide contains references to products on our Amazon Store site.
 We may receive compensation when you purchase these products, though we hand-pick and recommend only the products that we are familiar with and enjoy.

-In this travel photography guide, I am going to give you some of the tips and tricks I have picked up while shooting in the Galápagos Islands, as well as a list of gear that I would recommend bringing with you.
-Using this guide, you will have all of the tools and insight necessary to make sure the pictures that you take in the Galápagos Islands turn out.
+In this Galápagos photography guide, I give you some handy tips and tricks for shooting in the Galápagos.
+I will also give you a list of gear I recommend bringing with you.
+Using this Galápagos photography guide, you will have everything you need to take amazing photos in the Galápagos Islands.

 Have the Right Gear With You